pgbarletta/locuaz/docs/source/tutorialtleap.rst

 :ref:`configurationfile:YAML configuration file`.
 The materials for this tutorial are located in the ``examples/tleap_tutorial`` `folder`_:

 1. ``nb.pdb``: the PDB file of the pre-equilibrated complex.
-Remembar that since we are using *Tleap*, residues should be numbered on a continuous progression.
+As usual, target chains go first, also, remember that since we are using *Tleap* residues should be numbered on a continuous progression.
 2. ``tleap``: *Tleap* dir with the script to build the topology of the system each time a mutation is performed.
    This script will be identical to the one above, with the exception of the ``solvatebox`` line, since the solvent is already there.
 Another thing to notice is the usage of ``addions``.
 We keep this commands